linux-application-whitelisting/fapolicyd/README.md

 can gain any advantage to install root kits.
 If we can do that, UEFI secure boot can make sure no other problems exist during boot.

-Wrt to the second question being asked, we have it in the roadmap to improve startup performance so that the daemon takes control earlier.
-But there is a limit to how early because trust sources need to be available before the daemon starts.
+Wrt to the second question being asked, fapolicyd starts very early in the boot process and startup is very fast.
+It's running well before other login daemons.

 NOTES
 -----